 Special needs and allergies

-As part of our care packages, the care for children with disabilities or conditions with a light-moderate additional care level can be catered for.
-We can work closely with these families and/or their carers before the day to ensure we can provide suitably experienced nannies or support nannies as part of your care team.
+As part of any care package, the care for children with disabilities or conditions with a light-moderate additional care level should be catered for.
+Your nanny service shoudl work closely with these families and/or their carers before the day to ensure they can provide suitably experienced nannies or support nannies as part of your care team.